-However, for many businesses, particularly financial service firms, this definition is not very accurate given that many of their End User Computing applications are made by capable programmers.
-In these scenarios, a more accurate definition of End User Computing is a system in which individuals are able to create working applications beyond the divided development process of design, build, test and release that is generally followed by professional software engineering teams.
+End User Computing (EUC) can be accurately defined as ‘a system in which individuals are able to create working applications beyond the divided development process of design, build, test and release that is generally followed by professional software engineering teams’.

-One of the most common examples of End User Computing platforms is Microsoft Excel, being readily accessible as well as fast, flexible and familiar.
+Microsoft Excel is one of the most common examples of End User Computing platforms – readily accessible, fast, flexible and familiar.
 Over time, EUCs have become essential to many financial operations, allowing users to manage and manipulate data quickly and efficiently.

-Yet, whilst these features make End User Computing so appealing and critical to business structures, they also make them difficult to manage and control.
+Whilst these features make End User Computing appealing and critical to business structures, they also make them difficult to manage and control.
 User developed applications are not subject to the same monitoring as traditional applications, and frequently management does not have visibility over how integral the use of EUCs is within the company.
-Because of this, many of the advantages of EUCs have in fact begun presenting risks to the businesses that rely so much on them.
+Because of this, many of the advantages of EUCs have begun presenting risks to the businesses that rely so much on them.

 End User Computing Risk

 End user computing risk is a more prevalent issue than many would care to acknowledge.
 Given that the data produced by EUCs is accepted and trusted by management and other end-users, they quickly become the basis for integral business decisions and reporting, meaning that ensuring they are effectively managed is essential.

 As end user computing applications develop and become more complex, the potential for EUC risk also increases.
 Yet, because we have become so accustomed to using things like spreadsheets to house confidential data, we have also become less aware of the risks associated with using these tools.